Joe Neguse CO-02

 Early life and education

-Neguse’s parents immigrated to the United States from Eritrea.
+Neguse’s parents immigrated to the United States from the Province of Eritrea in Ethiopia.
 They met while living in Bakersfield, California, where they married and had Joe and his younger sister.[6]
 The family moved to Colorado when he was six years old.
 After living in Aurora, Littleton, and Highlands Ranch, the family settled in Boulder.[7]
 Neguse graduated from ThunderRidge High School.[6]
 He then graduated from the University of Colorado Boulder, where he served as student body president,[8] with a bachelor’s degree in political science and economics summa cum laude in 2005 and then from the University of Colorado Law School, with his Juris Doctor in 2009.[9]

 Earlier career